-Belgium plays host to the most significant inhabitants of the French-speaking population with 45%, followed by Switzerland with 20%.
+Belgium plays host to the most significant French-speaking population with 45%, followed by Switzerland with 20%.

-77% of Canada’s Quebec’s population are native Francophones, and 95% of the population speak French as their first or second language.
+77% of Canada’s Quebec’s population are native Francophones, and 95% speak French as their first or second language.

-It is estimated that by 2050, the French speakers will rise above 700 million — 80% of them in Africa.
+It is estimated that by 2050, the number of French speakers will rise above 700 million — 80% of them in Africa.

 French is spoken in how many countries?